Marks of Distinction

 UM’s grizzly mascot, Monte, was named Capital One National Mascot of the Year in 2002-03 and 2004-05.

-During home Grizzly football games, Washington-Grizzly Stadium becomes the fifth largest city in Montana with 25,217 “residents.”
+During home Grizzly football games, Washington-Grizzly Stadium becomes the seventh largest city in Montana with 25,217 “residents.”

 Department of Curriculum and Instruction graduate Anna Baldwin was named Montana’s Teacher of the Year for 2014.
 Anna teaches English and history at Arlee High School north of Missoula.